Surgical Case Library

 Skin & Soft Tissue

-Leiomyosarcomas constitute a rare subgroup of malignant neoplasms originating from smooth muscle cells.
-They s...
+<p>Leiomyosarcomas constitute a rare subgroup of malignant neoplasms originating from smooth muscle cells.
+The...

 Superficial or subcutaneous leiomyosarcomas larger than 5 cm are extraordinarily rare, with only eight cases reported in English literature.
 Overall incidence in the US is less than one per 200,000 population.